 Collaborating with the NHS to Achieve the National Standards for Healthcare Food and Drink 2022

 NHS Supply Chain: Food welcomes the publication of the new, enhanced National Standards for Healthcare Food and Drink, published in November 2022.
 We support its aims to encourage increased well-being for hospital staff and visitors, optimal health outcomes for patients, and the introduction of a focus on sustainability, procurement and food waste.
-The standards are made up of all the existing and relevant food and drink standards e.g., British Dietetic Association (BDA) Nutrition and Hydration Digest, Government Buying Standards for Food and Catering Services, Commissioning for Quality and Innovation (CQUIN) including sugar and salt reduction initiatives, all backed by scientific evidence.
+The standards are made up of all of the existing and relevant food and drink standards – for example from the British Dietetic Association (BDA) Nutrition and Hydration Digest, Government Buying Standards for Food and Catering Services, including sugar and salt reduction initiatives, all backed by scientific evidence.

 See our Useful Links section to read the full National Standards for Healthcare Food and Drink 2022.